-County councils, district councils, parish/town councils - all councils within and adjacent to the county to be consulted on Development Plan documents which affect them along with, where appropriate, other councils.
+County councils, district councils, parish/town councils - all councils within and adjacent to the county to be consulted on LDF documents which affect them along with, where appropriate, other county councils in the East Midlands.
 For planning applications, the relevant district and parish/town council is consulted along with other adjacent/nearby councils depending on the nature and size of the application.

-Other statutory consultees, such as English Heritage, the Environment Agency, Natural England and the Coal Authority, are consulted on development plan documents and planning applications as appropriate depending on the nature of the document/application.
+Other statutory consultees, such as the Environment Agency, Natural England and the Coal Authority, are consulted on development plan documents and planning applications as appropriate depending on the nature of the document/application.